-- 3If the due date indicated on the invoice has passed, you can follow up and remind them that you have not been paid yet.Usually a reminder is all a customer needs.
+- 3Usually, a reminder is all a customer needs.If the due date indicated on the invoice has passed, you can follow up and remind them that you have not been paid yet.

-- 4If you are still not paid after this, unfortunately there is little you can do.But now you have a record of the invoice and the customer, so that you know to avoid them in the future.
-You may also charge a percentage of your fee before the job begins, for insurance, especially if you have a large job ahead of you.
+- 4But now you have a record of the invoice and the customer, so that you know to avoid them in the future.
+You may also charge a percentage of your fee before the job begins, for insurance, especially if you have a large job ahead of you.If you are still not paid after this, unfortunately, there is little you can do.

 - 1An invoice doesn't need to be fancy - a simple spreadsheet will usually suffice.

-- 2Paypal has an invoicing option for small business accounts.It's free and efficient, and even lets the customer pay you via Paypal with a direct button on the invoice they receive.
+- 2It's free and efficient and even lets the customer pay you via Paypal with a direct button on the invoice they receive.Paypal has an invoicing option for small business accounts.

-- 3There are a number of invoicing programs available to use.Many of these cost some money but include additional features that you may find useful, like bookkeeping.Advertisement
+- 3Many of these cost some money but include additional features that you may find useful, like bookkeeping.There are a number of invoicing programs available to use.

 - Before you send an invoice, find out how your client prefers to pay his freelancers.
-Some people have their own invoices which they will ask you to fill out.
+Some people have their own invoices they will ask you to fill out.
 Will they be paying by check, money order, Paypal?
 This information will help you decide how to bill.